-- An Independent Study course should not be used to award additional credit(s) to a regular credit bearing course.
+- An Independent Study course may not be used to award additional credit(s) to a regular credit bearing course.

 The Independent Study approval form is located on the Marquette Central academic forms website.
 The deadline for approval of 4995 courses by department chairpersons is the close of late registration for the session in which the course is to be offered.
 Refer to the Academic Calendar for deadlines.
 Late requests for 4995’s must be approved by the associate dean of the college and will be granted only in extraordinary circumstances.

 Majors and Minors

 Candidates for degrees are required to complete a major.
 Formal declaration of the major should be filed in the appropriate departmental office, usually during the sophomore year.

 A minor is not required but is offered in most disciplines and some interdisciplinary fields.
 Students pursuing a minor must complete a declaration of minor form found on the Marquette Central academic forms website.
 Once completed, the form must be turned in to the student's college records office.

 The number of credit hours required for various majors and optional minors is listed in the departmental sections of the bulletin.

 Overlap Limit: A minor requires 9 unique credits [credits not used to satisfy requirements for a different major/minor].
 A major requires 15 unique credits [credits not used to satisfy requirements for a different major/minor].
 Cognate requirements are not considered when examining overlap of majors or minors.

 At least fifteen credit hours in the major and nine credit hours in the minor must be completed at Marquette.

 Interdisciplinary Majors and Minors